 There are many causes of hepatitis.
 Viral hepatitis is caused by a virus.
 Viral hepatitis can either be acute (lasting less than 6 months) or chronic (lasting more than 6 months).
 Viral hepatitis can be spread from person to person.
 Some types of viral hepatitis can be spread through sexual contact.

 Hepatitis A and Hepatitis E: A common problem in our country due to poor sanitation and hygiene.
-This is the classical form of hepatitis resulting from water and food borne transmission This form of hepatitis does not lead to a chronic infection and usually has no complications.
+This is the classical form of hepatitis resulting from water and food-borne transmission This form of hepatitis does not lead to chronic infection and usually has no complications.
 The liver usually heals from hepatitis A and E within 2 months.
 However, occasional deaths from hepatitis A have occurred due to liver failure.
 Hepatitis A has an excellent vaccine available and all vulnerable age groups should be vaccinated for the same.
 Hepatitis E currently has no approved vaccine.

 Hepatitis B: This is the most common cause of hepatitis causing chronic liver disease, liver failure and liver cancer in our country.
 More than 70% of all cases of hepatitis B affect young people between the ages of 15 and 39.
 Most people recover from the virus within 6 months.
 However, a few cases cause a life-long, chronic infection.
 Chronic hepatitis causes ongoing damage to the liver.
 This results in permanent liver damage and cancer.
 The earlier in life hepatitis B is contracted, the more likely it is to become chronic.
 People can carry the virus without feeling sick.
 These people can still spread the virus.
 Hepatitis B can be prevented by getting a vaccine which is now a part of our national vaccination schedule.

-Hepatitis C: Hepatitis C is one of the most common causes of liver disease in the U.S., and the number one reason for liver transplant.
+Hepatitis C: Hepatitis C is one of the most common causes of liver disease in the U.S., and the number one reason for a liver transplant.
 This is common in IV drug addicts, people who get hepatitis from transfusions and rarely sexual contact.
 At least 80% of patients with hepatitis C develop a chronic liver infection.
 About 3.2 million people are estimated to have chronic hepatitis C infection.
 It often does not show any symptoms.
 No vaccine is yet available to prevent hepatitis C.

 However if discovered in time, excellent treatment can cure this dreaded disease.